 2018 Ten Most Endangered Historic Sites in NJ

-The 2018 list of the 10 Most Endangered Places will be announced at a press conference at the Old Barracks Museum (Founders Room – 2nd Floor), 101 Barrack Street Street in Trenton on Thursday, May 17th, at 10:00AM.
+The 2018 list of the 10 Most Endangered Places was announced at a press conference at the Old Barracks Museum (Founders Room – 2nd Floor), 101 Barrack Street Street in Trenton on Thursday, May 17th, at 10:00AM.

 The 10 Most Endangered Historic Places program spotlights irreplaceable historic, architectural, cultural, and archaeological resources in New Jersey that are in imminent danger of being lost.
 The act of listing these resources acknowledges their importance to the heritage of New Jersey and draws attention to the predicaments that endanger their survival and the survival of historic resources statewide.
 The list, generated from nominations by the public, aims to attract new perspectives and ideas to sites in desperate need of creative solutions.